COVID-19 Guidance for Long-Term Care and Retirement Homes

 Vaccination for Residents

-Please contact the staff/management with any questions regarding the bivalent vaccination plans.
+Please contact the staff/management with any questions regarding the vaccination plans for each facility.

 For information on all COVID-19 vaccine doses, including eligibility and dose intervals, see the COVID-19 Vaccine Doses page.